ItsAerocraft/ItsAerocraft.github.io/README.md

   function nextCard() {
     const activePool = getActiveWindowCards();
     if (activePool.length === 0) {
-      // no active cards in current window -> move to next window if possible if (windowStart + WINDOW_SIZE < allCards.length) {
+      if (windowStart + WINDOW_SIZE < allCards.length) {
         windowStart += WINDOW_SIZE;
         nextCard();
       } else {
-        // check if all cards globally are done if (allCards.every(c => c.done)) {
+        if (allCards.every(c => c.done)) {
           showCompletion();
         } else {
-          // fallback: restart from first window
           if (windowStart >= allCards.length) windowStart = 0;
           advanceWindow();
           nextCard();